novdream/EUMC/README.md

 ## Introduction

-EUMC is an innovative framework designed to address the critical issue of crafting effective and unnoticeable multi-category graph backdoor attacks.
+EUMC is an innovative framework designed to address the complex challenge of conducting effective and unnoticeable multi-category graph backdoor attacks on node classification.

 **Components**